 And it wasn’t just the length, but the excessive width.
 You really think this is what most women wanted in a car?
 And that they enjoyed driving this to the store parking lot?
 And to parallel park downtown in front of the beauty parlor and the department store?
 And pay to fill up the 26 gallon tank to feed the big V8?
 Gas wasn’t cheap at $2.80 a gallon (adjusted), wages were lower, most families had a single income, and these big cars got crummy mileage.
 You think women cared about big V8 performance while running to the school a mile away to pick up the kids on a rainy day?

 Until the post war suburban boom, most folks lived in close-in traditional and dense neighborhoods like this, or even denser in inner cities.
 Women didn’t need to drive, and many never did.
-There was a grocery store a few blocks away and it delivered, as well as the milk man and the bread man.
+There was a grocery store a few blocks away and it delivered, as did the the milk man and the bread man.

 But the huge boom of suburbs in the late 40s and 50s changed that dramatically.
-Women drove their husbands to the commuter train station in the big car, or were stranded at home, or got themselves…a smaller second car.
+Women almost had to get a driver’s license, and many drove their husbands to the commuter train station in the big car, or were stranded at home, or got themselves…a smaller second car.

 It’s not a coincidence that this 1949 Plymouth wagon has almost all the same dimensions including height, width and length as a RAV4, the most popular car with women today.

-Within a few months after our arrival, the old Plymouth wagon was replaced by a new 1960 Falcon wagon.
+Within a few months after our arrival, her old Plymouth wagon was replaced by a new 1960 Falcon wagon.